-The biggest Black Friday beauty deals to expect this year
+Black Friday beauty deals have already arrived – these are the best offers

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-The Black Friday 2021 beauty and perfume deals to expect from Charlotte Tilbury, Glossier and more
+The Black Friday 2021 beauty and perfume deals to shop now, from Boots to Superdrug

-Stock up on new products from your routine or get a head start on your Christmas shopping in the mammoth sale
+Stock up on new products or get a head start on your Christmas shopping in the mammoth sale

-In just a few short months, Black Friday will be back for another year, as retailers slash their prices across tech, home appliances, TVs, laptops, fashion and beauty products.
+In just a few weeks, Black Friday will be back for another year, as retailers seek to slash their prices across tech, home appliances, TVs, laptops, fashion and beauty products.

 What began as a one-day mega sale has since expanded into a weekend-long affair, running through to the following Monday, which is otherwise known as Cyber Monday.
 However, with every year that passes more retailers join the shopping bonanza and it begins earlier and earlier.

+Case in point: Boots has become one of the first major retailers to kick off its Black Friday event, which runs online from 1 November and in-store from 3 November, and will last for four weeks, with 14,000 products on offer.
+Similarly, Superdrug has announced that its Black Friday deals will kick off on 3 November both online and in-store for health and beauty card members only.
+The sale will see up to 55 per cent off and savings of up to £350 across electricals, beauty, fragrance and more.
+If you’re not a member yet, make sure you don’t miss out on the retailer’s deals by signing up here.

-Skincare, make-up, haircare, fragrances and electrical tools are often hugely discounted over the duration of the event and gives shoppers the chance to bag a bargain on everything from a new pair of straighteners to new products to update t heir skincare routine or indulge in some must-have make-up purchases.
+Skincare, make-up, haircare, fragrances and electrical tools are often hugely discounted over the duration of the event and gives shoppers the chance to bag a bargain on everything from a new pair of straighteners to new products to update their skincare routine or indulge in some must-have make-up purchases.

 Better yet, Black Friday is also an ideal opportunity to get your Christmas shopping sorted, particularly if you have a beauty aficionado in your life.